 - Also, depending on where you are, do some research and see if there are any farmer’s markets happening while you’re visiting.
 Farmer’s markets are a great way to buy locally, meet people and get a feel for the destination.
 If you see something that’s unfamiliar, ask what it is and how it’s prepared — it’s a great way to start a conversation and learn about a culture’s food traditions.

-- Finally, there are some fantastic opportunities popping up lately to have meals with locals in their homes.
-Obviously you should do your due diligence when considering using one of these services, but the idea of connecting food lovers to share a home-cooked meal in a local’s home is a great way to get to know a destination, learn about the regional cuisine and make a few friends along the way.
+- Finally, some fantastic opportunities are popping up lately to have meals with locals in their homes.
+Obviously, you should do your due diligence when considering using one of these services, but the idea of connecting food lovers to share a home-cooked meal in a local’s home is a great way to get to know a destination, learn about the regional cuisine and make a few friends along the way.

 Where there is a will, there is a way.Honestly, I believe if you have your heart set on something, there are too many ways.
 Once you are possessed by wanderlust, you will find ways to live your dream.